alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

 3. What percentage of overhead should the Bevy org ask for?
 4. In terms of websites, APIs and bank accounts, how should the bounty process be implemented?
 5. How polished should our initial Bevy Bounties site be before we ship it?
+6. How do bounties fit in with the existing RFC process?
+   1. Should the RFC process continue to exist?
+7. If the Bevy legal org donates funds to charity on behalf of a bounty team, can or should they claim a charitable donation credit?

 ## Future possibilities